gameblabla/gmenunx/README.md

 In single row mode the scroll bar is force hidden.

 In single column mode, with no cions, the text aligns centre.

+You can have a 1st run animation and sound splash screen by using the skins/loader folder.
+See the minimal skin for an example.

 - The rest is WIP